kissmetrics/km-support/_posts/2013-04-20-javascript.md

 </script>
 {% endhighlight %}

-Even if your site is not in an iFrame, `parent.document.referrer` should still be the same as `document.referrer` and behave normally anyway.
+Even if your site is not in an iFrame, `parent.document.referrer` should still be the same as `document.referrer` and behave normally.

-## Callback Functions
+### Callback Functions

 You can also pass in function objects as a third parameter.
 If you don't have properties to record, you can pass an empty hash like so: